Fergus Ewing issues statement dismissing speculation he is to defect to Alba

 Fergus Ewing has revealed that despite his differences with the SNP on some policy matters he is not defecting to Alba.

+Mr Ewing issued a statement to The Herald amid social media rumours about who could be next to move to Alex Salmond's party.

-Mr Ewing was suspended last month by the SNP group at Holyrood or a week for voting against the government minister Lorna Slater in a vote of no confidence in June over her handling of the now stalled deposit return scheme.
+He was suspended last month by the SNP group at Holyrood for a week for voting against the government minister Lorna Slater in a vote of no confidence in June over her handling of the now stalled deposit return scheme.

-He has been an outspoken critic of the Bute House Agreement which saw the Scottish Greens enter government.
+He has been an outspoken critic of the Bute House Agreement which saw the Scottish Greens enter government and has blamed the smaller party for several controversial policies pursued by the SNP in power.

+In his statement today, he launched a new attack on Ms Slater after she suggested in an interview yesterday she would be open to a deal to prop up a Labour government and that Labour's opposition to independence would not be a 'red line' for the Scottish Greens.

+READ MORE: Ash Regan: The SNP leadership candidate who defected to Alba

 The former rural affairs secretary sits an an independent MSP but remains a member of the SNP and is appealing against his week-long suspension.